cagritest123/intric-release/README.md

                     └─────────────┘     └─────────────┘
 ```

+## Development vs Production Configuration

+This repository contains two different Docker Compose configurations:

+1. **Root docker-compose.yml**: The main configuration file intended for **production deployment**.
+This file defines all services required for a complete Intric platform deployment, including the containerized frontend and backend applications, worker processes, and infrastructure components.

+2. **backend/docker-compose.yml**: A simplified configuration intended for **local development only**.
+This file only contains the infrastructure services (PostgreSQL with pgvector and Redis) needed during development.
+It does not include the application containers because in development mode, the frontend and backend are run directly on the host machine.

+When deploying to production, always use the docker-compose.yml file in the root directory.
+The backend/docker-compose.yml file can be safely ignored for production deployments.

 ## Building and Publishing Images

 The Intric platform is designed to be fully containerized with images stored in a Docker registry such as Nexus.
 This approach simplifies deployment and ensures consistency across environments.